djdhillxn/graduado/README.md

 - Add, view, edit, or delete your graduate school applications, letters of recommendation, and personal statements via the dashboard.

 ## Future Scope
 Following features and improvements could be considered to enhance its functionality and user experience:

-1. **Customizable Dashboard:** Customize and prioritize certain applications or deadlines.
+1. **Customizable Dashboard:** Prioritize certain applications or deadlines, document upload and storage.

 2. **Production Environment Deployment:** Heroku app.